< Back To Academics

 Our rigorous program, taught by a small group of dedicated professional sculptors, provides an opportunity to bring together process, perception, research, and critical dialogue.
 Each student gains a conviction for sculpture and a foundation from which his or her work can evolve throughout a lifetime.

-Structure and the Body – with Jilaine Jones
+Structure and the Perceptual – with Jilaine Jones

 Tuesdays, 2pm – 6pm